 Do Not Wait for a Wake-Up Call

 The businesses that recover fastest from cyber attacks prepared before anything happened.
-The ones that never recover thought “it will not happen to us.”
+The ones that never recover thought it would not happen to them.

 About the Author